fa2k/raredisease-configs/README.md

 # Repository overview

-The pipeline and container images are stored under `nf-core-raredisease_<version>`.

-The container images are also cached under `singularity`, to make it quicker to download updates to the pipeline.
+The pipeline is stored under `nf-core-raredisease_<version>`.
+The container images are downloaded to `singularity`, which is also configured as the cacheDir for singularity in the nextflow configs.

 The reference datasets are stored under `refData`.
 Most of the reference data have to be downloaded or generated (see below).
 Some small files are tracked in git and don't